 We restrict access to personal information about you to those employees who need to know that information to provide products or services to you.
 We maintain appropriate administrative, technical and physical safeguards to protect the personal information we have about you.
 We endeavour to take measures to destroy or permanently de-identify personal information when there is no longer a business need to keep the data.
 The types of measures we take vary with the type of information, and how it is collected and stored.

 The period of time for which your information will be retained by Tyro will depend on the types of information we hold about you.
 Generally, your information will be retained for the period during which you have an ongoing relationship with Tyro and for a period of at least 7 years after this relationship ceases, or such other period of time as required under specific legislation relating to the type of information held (for example under the Anti-Money Laundering and Terrorism-Financing Act 2006 (Cth)).

 Access to Information

-Requests should be made in writing and addressed to the Privacy Officer at email@example.com.
+Requests should be made by phone on 1300 00 TYRO (8976) or +61 2 8311 4889 or in writing and addressed to the Privacy Officer at email@example.com.
 In some circumstances, Tyro may not be in a position to provide access or make a correction to the information held.
 If Tyro denies your request, it will provide its reasons in writing.

 - giving access would be unlawful;

 - we are required or authorised by law or a court/tribunal order to deny access;

 Where your request for access is accepted, Tyro will provide you with access to your information in a manner, as requested by you, providing it is reasonable to do so.